Jenniferosei/QnA/README.md

 -	1.The function we want to prevent from keep duplicating on each render
 -	2.Dependency array: function is only rerendered when any of the value in dependency array changes.
+[What is render in React JS?
+In React, Render is the technique that can redirect a page with the help of function render().
+Most importantly, render a function we can use to define the HTML code within the HTML element.
+It helps to display certain views in the UI using certain logic defined in the render function and returns the output]
 •	useMemo: Memoization is an optimization technique that makes applications more efficient and hence faster.
 It does this by storing computation results in cache and retrieving that same information from the cache the next time it's needed instead of computing it again.This is used for expensive functions and computing expensive calculations.

 ## NB. useCallback and useMemo both expect a function and an array of dependencies.
 The difference is that useCallback returns its function when the dependencies change while useMemo calls its function and returns the result.

 •	useRef: It returns a ref object with a. current property.
 The ref object is mutable.
 It is mainly used to access a child component imperatively.
+[What is a ref object?
+Unlike state, ref is a plain JavaScript object with the current property that you can read and modify]

-•	useLayoutEffect: It fires at the end of all DOM mutations.
+•	useLayoutEffect: It fires at the end of all DOM mutations(changes).
 It's best to use useEffect as much as possible over this one as the useLayoutEffect fires synchronously.

 •	useDebugValue: Helps to display a label in React DevTools for custom hooks.
+[What is Devtools in React?
+Image result for react devtools
+React Developer Tools is a Chrome DevTools extension for the open-source React JavaScript library.
+It allows you to inspect the React component hierarchies in the Chrome Developer Tools.
+You will get two new tabs in your Chrome DevTools: "⚛️ Components" and "⚛️ Profiler"]
 # Events

 An event is an action that a user or system may trigger, such as pressing a key, a mouse clicks, etc.